cybercoderbot/carnd_term1/P2-TrafficSignClassification/README.md

 * test set accuracy: 91.81%

-###Test a Model on New Images
+**Test a Model on New Images**

-####1.
-Choose 9 German traffic signs found on the web and provide them in the report.
+1. Choose 9 German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are 9 German traffic signs that I found on the web: